Emilia’s is (tied for) the best pizza in the Bay Area. Getting it is a huge pain in the ass.

 Whether or not you should go to Emilia’s basically depends on this question: How much do you like pizza?

-The sauce is delicious, the “secret” cheese blend is awesome, the basil plays in perfectly, and the crust…my god, the crust.
+The sauce is delicious, the “secret” cheese blend is awesome, the basil plays in perfectly, and the crust… my god, the crust.
 So light.
 Just a bit of chew.
-F*ck it is perfect.
+It's so good.